RaphaelEDiener/presentations/on_language_design.md

 Mental overhead is the thing that kills most of the fun for me.
 I want to build features, not architectures.
-And while there is certainly some fun to be had in Javas persuit of implementing the most basic features in the most complicated way possible, it isn't something I want to build a multi milion line code with.
+And while there is certainly some fun to be had in Javas pursuit of implementing the most basic features in the most complicated way possible, it isn't something I want to build a multi million line code with.

 There are several things that increase the cognitive load on the programmer.
 Some of them I've already talked about in the sections on "Readable Operations" and "Error Handling".

-The goal is reducing the amount of information the programmer has to hold in his head Simultaniously.
+The goal is reducing the amount of information the programmer has to hold in his head Simultaneously.
-One thing I've not yet meantioned is strict immutability inside the language (from the POV of the programmer).
+One thing I've not yet mentioned is strict immutability inside the language (from the POV of the programmer).
 If one can see everything inside the function definition that one needs to know about the function, a great deal of documentation reading can be skipped and the process becomes intuitive.

-Building up expertiese and getting intuition and then solving problems on intuition alone is not only the most fun way I know to program, but also the fastest.
+Building up expertise and getting intuition and then solving problems on intuition alone is not only the most fun way I know to program, but also the fastest.

 ### Speed